coreyphillips/moonshine/README.md

 If you are looking for secure cold storage solutions please consider purchasing a [Trezor](https://wallet.trezor.io) or a [Ledger](https://www.ledger.com/)

 ### Installation
 1. First and foremost, we need to generate the Lndmobile.aar & Lndmobile.framework files.
+    - Option 1 - Generate them locally:
-To generate these files, please follow the instructions detailed in the README of Lightning Lab's Lightning App [here](https://github.com/lightninglabs/lightning-app/tree/master/mobile):
+        - To generate these files, please follow the instructions detailed in the README of Lightning Lab's Lightning App [here.](https://github.com/lightninglabs/lightning-app/tree/master/mobile)
+    - Option 2 - Download pre-generated files:
+        - If you do not wish to generate these files locally you can download them [here](https://github.com/coreyphillips/moonshine/releases/tag/v0.2.0-1) instead.
+However, I highly recommend you opt for option 1.
 2. Clone Moonshine and Install Dependencies:
    ```
     git clone https://github.com/coreyphillips/moonshine